 - Get up and walk around every hour or so.

-- Sign-up for an online ergonomic self-assessment Ergonomic Evaluation Requests
+- Computer based online ergonomic self-assessment Ergonomic Evaluation Requests

-- Visit the NC State Ergonomics Webpage for more information
+- NC State Ergonomics Webpage for more information

-- Additional Safety tips for working from home from NC Office of State Human Resources
+- Workplace Safety Tips For Teleworking from NC Office of State Human Resources

 - For those with younger family members at home